justnonamenoname/lifeticle/readme.txt

 To the question why some signals lead to one color and others to another, the answer is: this is the construction of the qualia object, and another question arises - how is the qualia object constructed.
 This may mean that at the moment of collapse, the construction of the object's qualia occurs based on the information of the wave function.
 Since the wave function of qualia is formed gradually, while a frame of phenomenal consciousness is triggered by the collapse, this provides grounds to assume that a qualia-object may exist independently as an integrated structure.
-If qualia is constructed gradually, and the frame of phenomenal consciousness is triggered by a collapse, this gives grounds to consider that the qualia object can exist separately.
+There should be no modification of information between the wave function and the lifeticle, since it is the brain that tunes qualia and it cannot tune beyond the quantum level.
-Thus information alone could not create pain, it could be set by spin, for example.
+At the same time, information alone could not create pain/negative/positive qualia; it must be defined by opposites.
+A possible candidate for such a parameter could be spin, or the charge of an ion (positive/negative).
-The strength of pain must depend on the number of signals, otherwise it would be possible to set any level of pain only by a parameter.
+The strength of pain must depend on the number of signals and energy, otherwise any level of pain could be set by just a parameter.
+Tubulin microtubules can be ionized by both positively and negatively charged ions.
+Spin is a poor fit because of the ambiguity due to the direction of the spin, the difference between the direction of the spin, and the lack of a non-opposite option, unlike the particle charges of ions.
+Qualia coordinates in space cannot be specified by xyz coordinates, since this is a partition of space along axes that does not exist.
+If the coordinates are specified by spin, then the coordinates must be set unconditionally and the reference point is unclear.
-How the information for qualia is encoded will be explored when studying the qualia generator.
+The way information is encoded for qualia will be studied during the study of the qualia generator.
-Since the size of the point of the visual image is nonzero, this means that we are directly observing wave functions.
+Since the size of the point of the visual image is nonzero, this means that we are directly observing wave functions, or a qualia object that depends on it.
 The fact that qualia are generated from a wave function allows us to define formulas for the qualia wave function.

 Generator structure